williamtyn/smoothies/README.md

 ### Bugs
 As mentioned above i found that anchor didn´t go well witch button in html.
 I solved that by removing the button and instead styled the anchor links with css.

+Also when validating HTML code i found som elements that didn´t had closing tags, which i resolved.

 ### Unsolved bugs
 1. There is a bug on the overlay text-div on background image for smaller screens.
 I made the display to none for the user to not be affected by it and if i had more time i would have made the code for the text-div to be responsive.